rohlex18/ArtemisWorkshop/README.md

 In this workshop you will:
 1. Analyse which packets correlate with which actions in Artemis.
 2. Spoof the client packets using Python instead of clicking the game screen.
-Extra: Write a script to chain multiple messages together.
+3. (Extra) Write a script to chain multiple messages together.
-Extra: Write a script to edit legitimate client commands.
+4. (Extra) Write a script to edit legitimate client commands.

 ### 1. Setup TCP Proxy
 The TCP Proxy is automatically configured to listen on the Artemis port (2010) and forward to the server's 2010 port.
-You will need to find your Client IP using either ```ipconfig``` (Windows) or ```ifconfig``` (Linux).
+You will need to find your Client IP running either ```ipconfig``` (Windows) or ```ifconfig``` (Linux) in your Terminal (Command Prompt).
 ```cmd
 Wireless LAN adapter WiFi:

    Connection-specific DNS Suffix  . : Home
    IPv4 Address. . . . . . . . . . . : XXX.XXX.XXX.XXX
 ```
-Now open Terminal (Command Prompt) and copy and paste the commands below.
+Next, copy and paste the commands below.
 The server host will share their IP address.
 ```cmd
 git clone https://github.com/rohlex18/ArtemisWorkshop
 cd ArtemisWorkshop